Quick/Nimble/README.md

   a single argument [for now](https://github.com/Quick/Nimble/issues/27).

-For code that returns collections of complex objects without a strict ordering, there is the `containsObjectSatisfying` matcher:
+For code that returns collections of complex objects without a strict ordering, there is the `containElementSatisfying` matcher:

 ```swift
 struct Turtle {